Stock events for Texas Pacific Land Corp. (TPL)

 TPL’s Geographic footprint

-Texas Pacific Land Corp. owns approximately 880,000 to 882,000 acres of land, making it one of the largest private landowners in Texas.
-The land holdings are located in 20 to 22 counties in West Texas, primarily in the Permian Basin, with some land also located in southern New Mexico.
+Texas Pacific Land Corp. is one of the largest private landowners in Texas, owning approximately 873,000 to 882,000 surface acres across 20 to 22 counties in West Texas.
+Its holdings are primarily concentrated in the Permian Basin, and the company also has some land in southern New Mexico.
+This extensive footprint provides strategic advantages across both the Midland and Delaware sub-basins.

 TPL Corporate Image Assessment